AtifMMalik/QuickDesk/README.md

-1. Backend Technologies Used
+<h3>1.
+Backend Technologies Used
-   The backend of QuickDesk is built using robust and scalable technologies that ensure security, maintainability, and performance.
+   The backend of QuickDesk is built using robust and scalable technologies that ensure security, maintainability, and performance.</h3>

  Tech Stack
 Python 3.x